-Principle of taxation of the overall income (no baskets, no schedules), including:
+Principle of taxation of the overall income (no baskets, no schedules):

-- income from dependent and independent services (incl. compensatory income) - income from movable and immovable property - income from insurances and seniority allowances
+- General clause (art.
+16 (1) FDTA): "All recurring and non-recurring income is subject to income tax." - Non-exhaustive enumeration: - > income from dependent and independent services (incl. compensatory income) - income from movable and immovable property - income from insurances and seniority allowances